cap-js/docs/java/request-contexts.md

 <img src="./assets/requestcontext.drawio.svg"  alt="A named user can switch to a technical user in the same/subscriber tenant using the systemUser() method.
 Also, a named user can switch to a technical user in the provider tenant using the systemUserProvider() method.
 In addition technical users provider/subscriber tenants can switch to technical users on provider/subscriber tenants using the methods systemUserProvider() or systemUser(tenant). ">

 When calling CAP Services, it's important to call them in an appropriate Request Context.
 Services might, for example, trigger HTTP requests to external services by deriving the target tenant from the current Request Context.
+It

 The `RequestContextRunner` API offers convenience methods that allow an easy transition from one scenario to the other.